 - Specific Language Impairment

 SpLD is a distinctive patterns of difficulties, and relate to the processing of information, ranging from very mild to severe.
-These may result in limitations in literacy, language, number, motor function and organisational skills.
+These may result in look at this web-site limitations in literacy, language, number, motor function and organisational skills.

 Children who are in a potentially failing situation can become delicate.
 This will impair their ability to learn and co-operate with other children and adults.